 Completion of the bridge project is expected at the end of 2021 or in early 2022.
 The city is also constructing two new pedestrian bridges to allow residents to cross major thoroughfares more safely.

 The two new bridges will cross Route 440 at 22nd Street and 34th Street, corresponding to the Hudson-Bergen Light Rail stations on both streets.
-These are not to be confused with the aforementioned pedestrian bridges, which cross only the Light Rail.
+These are not to be confused with the aforementioned pedestrian crossings, which go over the Light Rail.

 Funding for those bridges will come from private developers, state grants, and the city’s bonds.
 The city has not yet approved design for those bridges.